 Even though acrylic is stronger and clearer than glass, a firm grasp of the chemistry involved in its production is a good place to start when preparing optimal specifications for viewing-panels.

 Some grades of acrylic demonstrate stronger resistance to optical degradation and yellowing than others.
-Crystal-clear PLEXIGLAS®, for example, retains outstanding optical and mechanical properties for many years.
+Crystal-clear ACRYLITE®, for example, retains outstanding optical and mechanical properties for many years.
 Why?
-Because the PLEXIGLAS® production process successfully transforms all but a tiny portion of molecules called monomers into large-particle polymers.
+Because the ACRYLITE® production process successfully transforms all but a tiny portion of molecules called monomers into large-particle polymers.
 The completeness of this reaction is crucial because unutilised monomer – known as rest monomer – resides within the acrylic and is vulnerable to yellowing.

 Beyond providing a crystal-clear view of underwater habitats, the most important task for mega panels is to keep vast amounts of water on the appropriate side of the window.
 Failure, as they say, is not an option.